frenata/xaqt/README.md

 ### Running the Server ###

- 1. Set the desired port for xaqt via the environment variable `COMPILEBOX_PORT`.
+ 1. Set the desired port for xaqt via the environment variable `XAQT_PORT`.
  2. From project root, run `xaqt`.

 ## Usage Instructions ##